TobiasPSP/doneland_sources/Components/Power/Measuring Current/Via Shunt/ina226/Example Basic Setup/README.md

 ## Working Example

 First place the components onto your bread board and wire them according to the schematics.
+Things to watch out for:

+* Do not forget to onnect pins **IN-** and **VBS**
+* Add a black wire to **GND** and leave the other end unconnected for now.
+You will need it for the terminal later.

 Here is a close-up:

 <img src="images/ina226_basic_breadboard1.png" width="100%" height="100%" />